Certificate IV in Dance and Diploma of Dance (Elite Performance)

-For Ballet Class and Pointe Work there are 3 levels based primarily on age but also on ability.
+For Ballet Class and Pointe Work, levels are based primarily on age but also on ability.
 The aim is to ensure that each student works as closely to their individual standard as possible, neither under or over challenged.
 This maintains our small class policy ensuring plenty of personal feedback.

 Level One are diligently guided in a slow nurturing environment.
 Students are instilled with a sound technical base and personal artistry is encouraged through that technical understanding.